speg03/kfp-toolbox/docs/decorators.rst

     from kfp_toolbox import spec

-The ``spec`` decorator specifies the computing resources to be used by the component.
+``spec`` decorator specifies computing resources to be used by the component.

 To apply this to a Python function-based component, it must be added outside of the ``component`` decorator.